lukemcmack/hollywood5/README.md

 <h3>Sources</h3>

-- **Oscar Award Data**: Manually compiled from the official Academy Awards website (2015–2025), including award categories, and nominee and winner names.
+- Our **Oscars award data** was manually compiled from the official Academy Awards website for the years 2015-2025, which records the title of each nominee and the eventual winners.
-- **Letterboxd URLS**: Created the possible urls using the knowledge of letterboxd's standard formatting.
-The main structure is the name of the movie all in lower case, and the spaces are switched to dashes.
-The movies that already have other movies with the same name in the letterbox website have the release year added to the ending of their name.
-The few urls that were not found were added manually since they were less than 20.
-- **Letterboxd Reviews**: Scraped using a custom crawler, gathering user-written reviews, timestamps, star ratings, likes, and comment counts for each nominated film.
-- **Letterboxd Metadata**: Scraped using a custom crawler, gathering movie data such as description, producers, and studios for each nominated film.
+- The **Viewer reviews and film metadata** were scraped from Letterboxd.com, a film-reviewing site similar to Goodreads.
+It also has an info page for each film with metadata that we scraped and compiled.
 ---
 <h3>Features</h3>
 <ul>